View All 1806 Draped Bust Half Dollar

 Description

 The 1806 Draped Bust Half Dollar - Pointed 6, No Stem is a half dollar produced at the Philadelphia Mint as part of the Draped Bust Half Dollars 1796-1807 series.
-Total mintage reached 839,576.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
-Designed by Robert Scot.
+The U.S. Mint produced 839,576 examples, making this the lowest mintage among 8 mint variants, representing only 9% of total production.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
+Several die varieties including the 6 over 5 overdate and Pointed 6/Knobbed 6 distinctions.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $462 to $34K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 13.5 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
 Cataloged as PCGS #6073.
-The Draped Bust Half Dollar continued the evolution of the denomination.
-The 1796 and 1797 small eagle halves are among the most sought-after early U.S. coins.
-All dates in this series command significant premiums.

 External References